AbderrahimAl/Facebook-Scraper/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

-This tool allows you to scrape Facebook Posts and Pages based on search queries.
-You can use the end result for NLP/text analysis.
+This tool allows you to scrape Facebook Posts based on search queries.
+You can use the end results for NLP tasks.

 ### Prerequisites